rocksclusters/FingerPrint/README.rst

 If you want to install FingerPrint on your system python path you can follow the standard `distutils <http://docs.python.org/2/install/index.html>`_ procedure.
-To properly compile the stack tracing facility copy the file ``setup.cfg.template`` into ``setup.cfg`` and insert the paths to libunwind before installing Fingerprint.
+If you want the stack tracing functionality copy the file ``setup.cfg.template`` into ``setup.cfg`` and insert the paths to your libunwind before proceeding.
-After that run:
+To build and install FingerPrint type:

 ::